ANGSD/NgsRelate/README.md

-   -a <INT>            First individual used for analysis? (zero offset) -b <INT>            Second individual used for analysis? (zero offset) -B <INT>            Number of bootstrap replicates for (only for single pairs) -n <INT>            Number of samples in glf.gz
+   -a <INT>            First individual used for analysis? (zero offset) -b <INT>            Second individual used for analysis? (zero offset) -B <INT>            Number of bootstrap replicates for (only for single pairs) -N <INT>            How many times to start each pair with random seed?
+   -n <INT>            Number of samples in glf.gz
    -l <INT>            minMaf or 1-Maf filter
    -z <INT>            Name of file with IDs (optional)